oalid-cse/multi-tenant-test/README.md

 - It will create new model in `app/Models` directory
 - It will create new migration in `database/migrations/tenant` directory

-[*Note: Or if you already created model and migration or you want to create model/migration using laravel command or manually then you need to use a trait in your model and a trait in your model `use App\Trait\TenantConnection` and for your migration you need to move it to `database/migrations/tenant` directory*]
+[*Note: Or if you already created model and migration, or you want to create model/migration using laravel command or manually then you need to use a trait in your model `use App\Trait\TenantConnection` and for your migration you need to move it to `database/migrations/tenant` directory*]